Treatment: Steps To Success

 Step 5 - Monitoring and Measuring

 After an appropriate interval the patient’s progress is assessed by monitoring for microorganisms and the prevalence of white blood cells (WBC).
-Complete and repeated localized monitoring is essential in establishing the END POINTS of treatment as well as assessing the corroborating clinical signs and symptoms of oral and periodontal health. (pockets, bleeding, color, pain, shape, odour).
+Complete and repeated localized monitoring is essential in establishing the END POINTS of treatment as well as assessing the corroborating clinical signs and symptoms of oral and periodontal health. (pockets, bleeding, colour, pain, shape, odour).
 In this way “false negative” readings are held to a minimum.
 Use of multiple agents is an essential in controlling these mixed infections.
 If disease related microbial complexes have not been converted to ones associated with health, and if white blood cell levels remain high, in- office treatments and home-care programmes need to be modulated.
 Additional agents should be considered.
 Systemic antibiotics are usually necessary to “clear the infection” from the body and COMPLIANCE is very important.
 Antibiotics will not “clear the infection” outside the body.

 Step 7 - Maintenance-- measuring and monitoring.